 Clinical Instructors in terms of Pedagogical Skills

-The extent of institutional policy orientation regarding pedagogical skills is under the “very oriented” category (mean = 3.76, sd = 0.916).
+The extent of institutional policy orientation regarding pedagogical skills falls under the “very oriented” category (mean = 3.76, sd = 0.916).
 This is the highest-rated category, with scores approaching the upper echelon of the scale, signifying that the manual is highly successful in orienting new instructors on teaching methods.
 Notably, every single item in this category scores above 3.60, with Q2 and Q5 sharing the highest mean of 3.86.
-The standard deviations ware generally lower in this section, indicating high agreement among the instructors and confirming that the manual provides clear and strong implementation regarding how to teach.
+The standard deviations are generally low in this section, indicating high agreement among the instructors and confirming that the manual provides clear and strong implementation regarding how to teach.

 The "very oriented" rating in pedagogical skills implies that newly hired instructors are well-equipped to bridge the gap between theoretical knowledge and practical application.
 In nursing, where critical thinking is paramount, instructors with strong pedagogical foundations can better engage students and adapt to diverse learning needs.
 This strength in teaching methodology directly translates to more competent graduates who are better prepared to handle complex clinical scenarios.